zhehaowang/zhehao.me/book-notes/ecpp/it1-4-accustoming-yourself-with-cpp.md

 # Accustoming yourself with C++

-### View C++ as a federation of languages
+### Item 1: View C++ as a federation of languages

 View C++ as a federation of languages.
 The rules within each particular sublanguage tend to be straightforward, however, the rules change as you move from one sublanguage to another.

 The primary sublanguages are
-* C. Statements, blocks, preprocessor, built-in types, arrays, pointers, etc. C++ often offers superior approaches to the C counterparts
+* C. Statements, blocks, preprocessor, built-in types, arrays, pointers, etc. C++ often offers superior approaches to the C counterparts.
 * OO C++.
-Classes, encapsulation, inheritance, polymorphism, dynamic binding, etc
+Classes, encapsulation, inheritance, polymorphism, dynamic binding, etc.
 * Template C++.
-The aspect of generic programming in C++
+The aspect of generic programming in C++.
 * The STL.
 Containers, iterators, algorithms, function objects that mesh beautifully.

 Don't be surprised when moving from one sublanguage to another, the strategy might switch.